oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 Now we've seen that the services are behaving as expected let's start up the load generator

-  14. Open a new window using tour OCI account and start a cloud shell
+  5. Open a new window using your OCI account and start a cloud shell

-  15. In the **new** OCI Cloud shell go to the script directory
+  6. In the **new** OCI Cloud shell go to the script directory

   - `cd $HOME/helidon-kubernetes/service-mesh`

-  16. Start the load generator - (remember to replace `<external IP>` with the IP address of your ingress service
+  7. Start the load generator - (remember to replace `<external IP>` with the IP address of your ingress service

   - `bash generate-service-mesh-load.sh <external IP> 1 &`